A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

+To sample the gain and loss terms by the random kicks in the probability density, one can simply sample a random kick $\xi_n$ and calculate the given energy difference from (\ref{deltaE.langevin}), which is propagated back to the system.
+As we simulate a simple (0+1)D problem, the already known relation for changing the energy (\ref{eq:changeEnergyScalar}) can be used.

 In this example we describe the dissipative process with discrete decay steps while the energy fluctuations given by $\xi(t)$ can have continuous values.
-Even though this seems contradictory, it has two reasons: we wanted to stay as close as possible to the original system, the Langevin equation, which has continuous interactions.
-The second reason is we wanted to introduce continuous values for $\Delta E$ at this point because in the last example in this paper (\ref{seq:ParticleFieldMethod}) particles and fields exchange energy by discrete particle annihilation and creation processes.
+Even though this seems contradictory, it has two reasons: we wanted to stay as close as possible to the original Langevin equation, which has continuous interactions.
+The second reason is that we wanted to introduce continuous values for $\Delta E$ at this point because in the last example in this paper (\ref{seq:ParticleFieldMethod}) particles and fields exchange energy by discrete particle annihilation and creation processes.
 While these processes are discrete in time, their energy and momentum spectrum is continuous.

-Fig.\ \ref{fig:appendix:expoentialDecay:DifferentParticles} shows the position and velocity distribution of the scalar harmonic oscillator, which is a Gaussian.
-The width of the distribution depends on the temperature parameter in the fluctuation-dissipation relation (\ref{eq:dissipationFluctuationOscillator}) and scales with $\sqrt{T}$.
-The energy distribution shows an exponential tail $\exp(-E/T)$with the same temperature.
-The numerical calculation was performed with our method, which works differently than the classical Langevin equation, however all results are in good agreement due to the consistent description of the energy exchange rates.
+Fig.\ \ref{fig:appendix:expoentialDecay:DifferentParticles} shows the position and velocity distribution of the harmonic oscillator, which is a Gaussian.
+The width of the distribution depends on the temperature in the fluctuation-dissipation relation (\ref{eq:dissipationFluctuationOscillator}) and scales with $\sqrt{T}$.
+The energy distribution shows an exponential tail $\exp(-E/T)$ with the same temperature.
+The numerical calculation was performed with our method, which does not solve exactly the classical Langevin equation, but a set of equations which have the same statistical description as explained above.
+As a result, the statistical properties of the simulated system are in good agreement due to the consistent description of the energy-exchange rates.